Opinion | How a California recall could backfire for conservatives intent on ousting Newsom

 In 2003, 135 Californians offered themselves as candidates to replace then-Gov. Gray Davis (D).
 One of those challengers, Republican Arnold Schwarzenegger, landed the lead role.

-The Loony Tunes scenario for conservative recall organizers would see voters opting to oust Newsom, but then choosing to replace him with an even more progressive Democrat.
+The Looney Tunes scenario for conservative recall organizers would see voters opting to oust Newsom, but then choosing to replace him with an even more progressive Democrat.
 Here’s how California gets to the recall equivalent of Wile E. Coyote being blown up by a faulty Acme contraption while his Road Runner prey cheerfully speeds away:

 First, a majority of voters choose to recall the governor when the vote is held, likely in late summer or early next fall.
 I wouldn’t bet on the recall option winning, but I don’t rule it out either.
 Newsom is far less popular than he was a year ago, though he’s nowhere near Davis’s toxicity (3 in 4 voters in this recall exit poll disapproved of Davis’s job performance).